Avijit200318/Leetcode-Clone/src/app/api/readme.md

 ### Description
 This endpoint allows users to **execute code against multiple test cases** using the Judge0 API.
 It performs the following actions:

 - Validates the input request body using the `codeRunValidation` schema.
-- Constructs batched submissions for each test case containing:
-  - The source code (`sourceCode`)
-  - The programming language ID (`languageId`)
-  - The input (`stdin`) and expected output (`expected_output`)
-- Sends the batch of submissions to the Judge0 API.
+- Uses the helper function `runJudge0Batch()` to interact with the external Judge0 API.
-- Polls the API until all submissions are processed (status ID > 2).
+- Sends the provided code and test cases to Judge0 for execution.
+- Waits for all test cases to finish executing and retrieves the results.
-- Returns the execution results including output, status, and runtime information.
+- Returns the final execution output for each test case, including status, runtime, and memory usage.

 ### Method
 `POST`